 No. Auto Scaling is a management service that elastically adjusts computing resources according to your business needs and policies.
 It can automatically add CVM instances when the business grows and remove CVM instances when the business declines.
 Currently, Auto Scaling does not support "scaling up", that is, Auto Scaling cannot automatically change the CPU, memory and bandwidth of CVM instances.

 No. Auto Scaling can independently scale CVM instances out and in.
 It can work with CLB or work alone.

 You can configure two scheduled actions: one defines the desired capacity of scale-out, and the other defines the desired capacity of scale-in.

 Tencent Cloud Auto Scaling provides two removal policies:

 Take the maximum value as an example.
 It collects one sample per minute from each CVM in the period.
-If the sample value meets the configured rules for multiple periods consecutively (the number of periods can be customized), the alarm scaling action will be triggered.
+If the sample value meets the configured rules for multiple consecutive periods (custom), the alarm-based scaling action will be triggered.

 The desired capacity is the reasonable number of instances in the current scaling group.
-Its value should be between the minimum and maximum capacity.
-You can manually adjust the desired capacity, and you can also use scheduled action and alarm scaling task to trigger adjustment.
+Its value should be between the min capacity and the max capacity.
+You can manually adjust the desired capacity, and you can also use scheduled action and alarm-based scaling task to trigger adjustment.
 The scaling group automatically adjusts the actual number of instances to match the desired capacity.

-After the scaling group is disabled, the following automatic actions will not proceed:
+After a scaling group is disabled, the automatically triggered activities will not proceed.